2018 Campbell Fighting Camels football team

 The 2018 Campbell Fighting Camels football team represented Campbell University in the 2018 NCAA Division I FCS football season.
 They were led by sixth-year head coach Mike Minter and played their home games at Barker–Lane Stadium.
 They were first-year members of the Big South Conference.
 They finished the season 6–5, 1–4 in Big South play to finish in fifth place.

-Previous season

-The Fighting Camels finished the 2017 season 6–5, 5–3 in PFL play to finish in a three-way tie for third place.
-This was Campbell's final season in the PFL.

 Preseason

 Big South poll

 In the Big South preseason poll released on July 23, 2018, the Fighting Camels were predicted to finish in fifth place.

 Preseason All-Big South team

 The Big South released their preseason all-Big South team on July 23, 2018, with the Fighting Camels having one player selected along with two more on the honorable mention list.